JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 I phsyically pushed him back and said “Wait, Todd.
 I still need to do something.”
 And walked past him.

 “What do you have to do Jack!
-What do you have to do Jack!”
+What do you have to do Jack!” he shouted, standing in the hallway with Danny and some other writers and staff looking on.

 ***